DOT Medical Examiner & Collector Training Courses

 DOT Collector Training Courses

 DOT Collector Training is required for anyone who conducts or oversees federally regulated drug and alcohol testing.
-You donโt have to be a nurse or hold a medical license, but you must meet some basic requirements.
+You don’t have to be a nurse or hold a medical license, but you must meet some basic requirements.
 Collectors and Breath Alcohol Technicians (BATs) must be at least 21 years of age, hold a high school diploma, have a clean criminal record, and be able to communicate and understand instructions in English.

-DOT Drug Collector Training
+DOT Urine Specimen Collector Training

 - NDOT Certification